If you’ve noticed a dimpling on your skin that’s similar to the texture of an orange rind, you may wonder what it means.

 Cellulite refers to uneven fat deposits immediately below the skin that make the skin appear dimpled and bumpy.
 It’s thought to affect

 Although cellulite can resemble the rind of an orange peel, people rarely refer to it as peau d’orange.

 Cellulite is more common in women than in men.
 It’s also more common in people who are overweight or who have a family history of cellulite.

 Swelling of the breast

 Your doctor may recommend a mammogram or a breast MRI.
-“Mammograms don’t always pick up inflammatory breast cancer, so sometimes they recommend breast MRI,” says Dr. Rajani Katta
+An MRI may be recommended since mammograms don’t always pick up inflammatory breast cancer.

 Your doctor will likely need to treat the underlying cause of your peau d’orange instead of treating the peau d’orange itself.
 Treatment varies depending on the cause.

 Inflammatory breast cancer treatment, like treatment for other types of breast cancer, will usually include: